SynthWorlds: Controlled Parallel Worlds for Disentangling Reasoning and Knowledge in Language Models: Results and Discussion

 \textbf{RQ1: What is the knowledge advantage gap when relying solely on parametric knowledge?} In multi-hop QA, across models, we observe the baseline performance in RM, $P_{\mathrm{R}}^{\text{base}}\approx20$, indicating that \datasetabbr-RM presents questions that LMs \textit{can} answer using parametric knowledge (Table~\ref{tab:main_results_qa}; Closed-book, RM).
 In contrast, the near-zero $P_{\mathrm{S}}^{\text{base}}$ validates that \datasetabbr-SM questions \textit{cannot} be solved with parametric knowledge alone (Table~\ref{tab:main_results_qa}; Closed-book, SM).
 Overall, $\mathrm{KA}^{\text{base}}\approx20$ (Table~\ref{tab:main_results_qa}; Closed-book, KA).
 As task difficulty increases, $P_{\mathrm{R}}^{\text{base}}$ decreases as expected, while $P_{\mathrm{S}}^{\text{base}}$ remains at 0, showing that the gap would be even wider if we restricted evaluation to easier QA tasks (Fig.~\ref{fig:results_qa}; CB left to right).
 In the reading comprehension setting, performance is equalized or even stronger in the SM cases because LMs are not distracted by parametric knowledge that could interfere with grounding its reasoning in the content~\citep{monea-etal-2024-glitch}.

-For page navigation, we find a larger gap for GPT-5-mini ($\mathrm{KA}^{\text{base}} = 31.0$) than for Gemini-2.0-Flash ( $\mathrm{KA}^{\text{base}} = 20.5$) (Table~\ref{tab:nav_results}; Links Only, KA), suggesting GPT-5-mini is better able to leverage parametric knowledge to locate the target page.
+For page navigation, we find a larger gap for GPT-5-mini and Kimi-K2 models ($\mathrm{KA}^{\text{base}}\approx30$) than for Gemini-2.0-Flash and gpt-oss models ($\mathrm{KA}^{\text{base}}\approx20$) (Table~\ref{tab:nav_results}; Links Only, KA).
+This suggests the first set of models are better able to leverage parametric knowledge to locate the target page.
 Across difficulty levels, performance drops for both RM and SM tasks, but the gap persists.
 At the easiest difficulty, the gap narrows slightly, as models in SM can exploit the structure and semantics of hyperlinks to achieve modest success.

 \figResultsNav